dowenberghmark/RoboGrab/README.md

 # RoboGrab
-- Even more powerfulo than Donald Trumps saying: "Grab them by the ...."
+- Even more powerful than Donald Trumps  "Grab them by the ...."